SieGeL2k16/InoTool/README.md

-# InoTool - Toolkit of private tools for freelancer management, accounting of my bank accounts etc.
+# InoTool - Toolkit of private tools for freelancer management and managing private bank accounts

 ## What is this?